Houston4444/RaySession/README.md

 Features
 ---------------------

-* Factory templates for NSM and LASH compatible applications
+* Load many programs together and remember their documents and jack connections in an unified folder
+* Nice patchbay with stereo connections, wrappable boxes and search tool
+* Snapshot at each save (optional), then you can go back to the snapshot (it uses `git`)
-* Possibility to save any client as template
+* Save client as template, and then restore it easily
 * Save session as template
-* Remember if client was started or not
-* Make a snapshot at each session save and allow to go backward in time (requires git)
-* Make almost all actions and get several informations with the CLI named ray_control
+* Make almost all actions and get several informations with the CLI named `ray_control`
 * Script sessions and clients actions with shell scripts
 * Remember and recall JACK configuration with the jack_config session scripts
 * Having sub-sessions working through the network with the "Network Session" template
+* Remember the virtual desktop of the programs (requires `wmctrl`, doesn't works with Wayland)
 * Bookmark the current session folder in your file manager and file pickers (gtk, kde, qt, fltk)
-* Remember the virtual desktop of the programs (requires wmctrl)
-* Abort session allmost anytime
-* Possibility to KILL client if clean exit is too long
-* Restore or remove definitely a client in the trash
-* Open Session Folder button (open default file manager)
+* Many others...

 Screenshot
 ---------------------